luckyjazzbo/dynamodb-orm/README.md

   field :title

   include Mes::Dynamo::Timestamps
-  # To get created_at and updated_at with auto-assigns
+  # Adds created_at and updated_at with auto-assigns
 end
 ```